helix-collective/hx-deploy-tool/README.md

   hx-deploy-tool slave-update [--repeat n]

 The config file is read from the file specified with HX_DEPLOY_CONFIG.
-It defaults to ../etc/hx-deploy-tool.json (relative to the executable).
+It defaults to ../etc/hx-deploy-tool.(json|yaml) relative to the executable.
 ```

 # Additional Information